cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

 This capability can be used to build an interactive exploratory UI to allow displaying breakout details.
-The `get_metrics` API will show all recorded metrics, along with information the names and values used in those.
+The `get_metrics` API will show all recorded metrics, along with the (breakout) names and values used in those.
 Metrics that show "names" with more than one value will need to be filtered to produce meaningful summaries or graphs.

-You can instead aggregate metrics across breakouts using the `?aggregate` query parameter, like `GET /api/v1/ilab/runs/<id>/graph/mpstat::Busy-CPU?aggregate` which will aggregate all CPU busy data for the system.
+You can aggregate metrics across breakouts using the `?aggregate` query parameter, like `GET /api/v1/ilab/runs/<id>/graph/mpstat::Busy-CPU?aggregate` which will aggregate all CPU busy data for the system.

 Normally you'll want to display data based on sample periods, for example the primary period of an iteration, using `?period=<period-id>`.
-This will implicitly constrain the metric data based on the period ID associated with the `metric_desc` document *and* the begin/end time period of the selected periods.
-Normally, a benchmark will will separate iterations because each is run with a different parameter value, and the default graph labeling will look for a set of distinct parameters not used by other iterations: for example, `mpstat::Busy-CPU (batch-size=16)`.
+This will implicitly constrain the metric data based on the period ID associated with the `metric_desc` document *and* the begin/end time period of the selected period(s).
+Normally, a benchmark will define separate iterations when each is run with different parameter value(s), and the default graph labeling will look for a set of distinct parameters not used by other iterations: for example, `mpstat::Busy-CPU (batch-size=16)`.